VirtualLab's CI/CD

 What files does the pipeline provide ?

-The CI/CD gives you access to the model and the dataset preprocessed (if available).
+The CI/CD gives you access to the model, the datasets preprocessed (if available) and a configuration file (if available).
 Here is a quick look at these two main input file :

 • Model : The model is a pre-trained model given by the user.
 The format of this model is fixed by you here (e.g. onnx, .tflite).
 Note that you should be able to determin the input and output size of the model uesing only this file.